 In short, exposure means how much light is recorded by the camera.
 When the film stock or sensor receives too much light, it’s called overexposure.
 If there’s not enough light, it’s underexposure.

 The three mechanisms in charge of creating exposure are the aperture, the ISO, and the shutter speed.
 Otherwise, these are known as the “exposure triangle.”
-But beyond using these settings to find proper exposure, there are additional cinematography techniques involved.
+But beyond using these settings to find proper exposure, there are additional camera techniques involved.

 The aperture is an adjustable opening in a camera lens that controls the amount of light to pass through.
 And a secondary effect is the amount of depth of field — or the range of focus in front of the camera.

-Shallow depth of field is created by a wide aperture, while a narrow aperture creates deep depth of field
+Shallow depth of field is created by a wide aperture, while a narrow aperture creates deep depth of field.

 How a DP handles depth of field is a major element in telling a story visually, as we explain in this video.